Jikrou/monty/README.md

 Example of comments in a Monty bytecode file: plaintext
 Copy code
-# This is a comment explaining the purpose of the following code
+#This is a comment explaining the purpose of the following code
 push 10
 push 20
-# The next line pops the top element from the stack
+#The next line pops the element from the stack
 pop

 Contributors